Munich: Public transport

-For its urban population of 2.6 million people, Munich and its closest suburbs have a comprehensive network of public transport incorporating the Munich U-Bahn (underground railway), the Munich S-Bahn (suburban trains), trams and buses.
-The system is supervised by the Munich Transport and Tariff Association (Münchner Verkehrs- und Tarifverbund GmbH).
+For its urban population of 2.6 million people, Munich and its closest suburbs have a comprehensive network of public transport incorporating the Munich U-Bahn, the Munich S-Bahn, trams and buses.
+The system is supervised by the Munich Transport and Tariff Association (Münchner Verkehrs- und Tarifverbund).
 The Munich tramway is the oldest existing public transportation system in the city, which has been in operation since 1876.
 Munich also has an extensive network of bus lines.
+The average amount of time people spend commuting to and from work with public transit in Munich on a weekday is 56 min.

 The extensive network of subway and tram lines assists and complement pedestrian movement in the city centre.
 The 700m-long Kaufinger Straße, which starts near the Main train station, forms a pedestrian east–west spine that traverses almost the entire centre.
-Similarly, Weinstraße leads off northwards to the Hofgarten.
-These major spines and many smaller streets cover an extensive area of the centre that can be enjoyed on foot and bike.
-The transformation of the historic area into a pedestrian priority zone enables and invites walking and biking by making these active modes of transport comfortable, safe and enjoyable.
-These attributes result from applying the principle of "filtered permeability", which selectively restricts the number of roads that run through the centre.
-While certain streets are discontinuous for cars, they connect to a network of pedestrian and bike paths, which permeate the entire centre.
-In addition, these paths go through public squares and open spaces increasing the enjoyment of the trip (see image).
-The logic of filtering a mode of transport is fully expressed in a comprehensive model for laying out neighbourhoods and districts – the fused grid.
+Major spines and many smaller streets cover an extensive area of the centre that can be enjoyed on foot and bike.
+These attributes result from applying the principle of filtered permeability.
+Pedestrian and bike paths, which permeate the entire Munich city centre, go through public squares and open spaces for enjoyment.
+Munich city centre was subject to urban planning and has a comprehensive model for laying out neighborhoods and districts according to grid plan.

-Statistics

-The average amount of time people spend commuting to and from work with public transit in Munich on a weekday is 56 min.
-11% of public transit users, spend more than two hours travelling each day.
-The average amount of time people wait at a stop or station for public transit is ten minutes, whilst 6% of passengers wait for over twenty minutes on average every day.
-The average distance people usually ride in a single trip with public transit is 9.2 km, while 21% travel for over 12 km in a single direction.

 Cycling

-Cycling has a strong presence in the city and is recognised as a good alternative to motorised transport.
+Cycling has a strong presence in the city and is recognized as a good alternative.
 The growing number of bicycle lanes are widely used throughout the year.
-Cycle paths can be found alongside the majority of sidewalks and streets, although the newer and/or renovated ones are much easier to tell apart from pavements than older ones.
-The cycle paths usually involve a longer route than by the road, as they are diverted around objects, and the presence of pedestrians can make them quite slow.
+Cycle paths can be found alongside the majority of sidewalks and streets, although the newer or renovated ones are much easier to tell apart from pavements than older ones.
 A modern bike hire system is available within the area bounded by the Mittlerer Ring.